Willett-Group/gtv_forecasting/README.md

 # GTV for Seasonal Forecasting

-As of 8/4/2020, this repository contains a stripped-down version of the codebase for the GTV for seasonal forecasting project.
-This is a work in progress and will be expanded upon in the future.

 ### Setup
 1. Clone this repository to wherever you work (locally or on a server).
 2. Create a new folder within the repository called `data`.
 Then, download the datasets from